Quansight-Labs/quansight-labs-site/posts/2021/07/moving-scipy-to-meson.md

 `distutils`.
-That PEP was written almost a year ago, and at the time my first instinct was to wait until `setuptools` integrated `distutils` (which the `setuptools` maintainers still plan to do, with a cleaned up API) and then update `numpy.disutils` for that change.
+That PEP was written almost a year ago, and at the time my first instinct was to wait until `setuptools` integrated `distutils` (which the `setuptools` maintainers still plan to do, with a cleaned up API) and then update `numpy.distutils` for that change.
 That would also require moving parts of `numpy.distutils` into `setuptools`, like Fortran support (see [setuptools/issues/2372](https://github.com/pypa/setuptools/issues/2372) for more details).
 It has become clear though that this will be a really slow and painful process - after almost a year, the vendored `distutils` still hasn't